Mission

 Our Community

-• 85% of youth participants are eligible for free or reduced lunch
+• 85% of children eligible for free or reduced-price lunch

-• 67% of adult participants were born outside of the US
+• 73% of adults were born outside the U.S.

 Our Impact